Do you see individuals or just couples?

 My 90-Day container has the ability to turn your relationship around!
 This is a weekly commitment (and varies from 90-minutes per person or 3-hour couples sessions) for 12 weeks.
 I've never seen a program do as much for couples and in such a short amount of time.

 For those unsure of wanting to work on the marriage, I recommend first signing up for the 30-Day Bootcamp and deciding from there what you want to do.
 This Bootcamp gives you big insights into what sabotaging beliefs and issues were tripping up your marriage, as well as what it would take to rebuild, and we even work on a trigger or two in the process so that you can feel confident with whatever decision you decide to take.

 I work with people who want to learn and grow, at least at an individual level.
 You do not have to know how to fix things, just that you want to.

-I do not work with anyone who doesn't want to be there or feel they have anything to learn and so not want to participate in the process - where (s)he may feel that it's purely the partner's fault and so they are not willing to learn and grow from the counselling process.
+I do not work with anyone who doesn't want to be there or feel they have anything to learn and so do not want to participate in the process - where (s)he may feel that it's purely the partner's fault and so they are not willing to learn and grow from the mentorship process.